pmean/build-website/text/06/SmallSample.md

 approval authority (an Institutional Review Board or an Animal Care and Use Committee, for example).\
 \
-For what it\'s worth, certain research settings have so much precision that it is not too difficult to show an all-or-nothing response.
+For what it's worth, certain research settings have so much precision that it is not too difficult to show an all-or-nothing response.
 Certain in vitro experiments are very carefully controlled so that the results are almost perfectly reproducible.
 Not all in vitro experiments are so